Ibrahim182/Bank-Churners/README.md

 # You can see the website from  <a href='https://churn-bank.herokuapp.com/'>here</a>
 ## Model file contain analysis and preprocessing with model
 # Conclusion
-- This project is useful for bank to detect the clients that maybe leave the serveses in the future.
+- This project mainly focus on studying Clients behavior and their satisfaction with our service to help the bank on improving their service quality and keep clients satisfied as much as possible .